 The American College of Obstetricians and Gynecologists recommends that pregnant people get 30 minutes of exercise per day.
 Doing so offers a plethora of benefits, from improved mood and energy to reduced pain and better posture.
 However, you need to exercise at the appropriate intensity.
 Some people may be able to perform high-intensity workouts in the first trimester, but others may need to take it easy from the beginning of pregnancy.

 Video of the Day

-Fit women who are accustomed to training at a high intensity may be able to continue their regimens into pregnancy for some time into pregnancy if given the go-ahead by a physician.
+Those who are accustomed to training at a high intensity may be able to continue their regimens into pregnancy for some time into pregnancy if given the go-ahead by a physician.
 This may last through the first trimester and possibly beyond.
-According to the Hospital for Special Surgery, multiple studies show that active women can exercise at a vigorous intensity without causing harm to themselves or their babies.
-But not all fit women will be able to perform all exercises throughout the entire pregnancy; after two to three weeks, your physician may recommend modifications to your program.
+According to the Hospital for Special Surgery, multiple studies show that active people can exercise at a vigorous intensity without causing harm to themselves or their babies.
+But not everyone, even if they're fit, will be able to perform all exercises throughout the entire pregnancy; after two to three weeks, your physician may recommend modifications to your program.

 If you've been inactive, pregnancy isn't the time to start a high-intensity exercise program.
 That doesn't mean that you can't exercise, but you should stick to moderate-intensity workouts even in the first trimester.
 If you're unfit, the Hospital for Special Surgery recommends keeping your heart rate at 60 to 75 percent of your maximum.
 Exceeding this range may cause a rapid heart rate in your baby, which is an indicator of stress.